 Ice Castles became famous in 2011 when founder, Brent Christensen, crafted his first icy masterpiece in his front yard at his home in Utah.
 Not only was the ice castle a hit with Christensen’s six kids, but also the whole neighborhood who came to play in the ice.
 Since 2011, Ice Castles has grown to six locations across North America where kids and adults of all ages can enjoy the pure joy and happiness of the Ice Castles experience.

-Celebrating its sixth season in New Hampshire, New Hampshire’s Ice Castles is one of the first ice castles in the country.
-Last year, Ice Castles New Hampshire moved from its long-time location at the Hobo Railroad to its new location in North Woodstock on Clark Farm Road.
+Celebrating its eleventh season in New Hampshire, New Hampshire’s Ice Castles is one of the first ice castles in the country.
+In recent years, the Ice Castles New Hampshire moved from its long-time location at the Hobo Railroad to its new location in North Woodstock on Clark Farm Road.
 The new location has allowed the crew to create a larger, more interactive experience for all its guests, as well as the opportunity to add fun, new winter elements in the future years.

 Along with experiencing the wonders of Ice Castles, the New Hampshire location also offers sleigh rides and a winter walk through an enchanted forest lined with elaborate ice sculptures.
-For the little ones, there will be plenty of opportunities to meet real-life princesses at Ice Castles.
-With the much-anticipated release of Disney’s Frozen 2, it’s an excellent time for the kids to experience the happiness and joy of a winter wonderland.
+Sleigh rides are available for an additional charge and may be purchased when you reserve your tickets online.

 While it’s always hard to predict the opening date of Ice Castles due to Mother Nature, Ice Castles will likely be open after the Christmas holiday.
 Construction of Ice Castles will start as soon as the daytime temperatures begin to drop below freezing, and it takes about two months to build.